paxel/capnproto-java/README.md

 Improvements that have been introduced here:

+## TAG 2.0.0-rc002

+### MessageReader and MessageBuilder now have a getSerializedSize() method that gives the exact size when will be written or was read.
+This replaces Serialize.computeSerializedSizeInWords().

+### MessageBuilder now has a write(ByteBuffer) method
+This replaces Serialize.write(bb)

+### AllocatedArenaBuilder builds an Arena from ByteBuffer or ReadableChannel
+This replaces Serialize.read(..)

 ## Dropped support for JDK 7
 The generated code now uses lambdas and streams.